Aged care facility visitor restrictions

 In Tasmania, visits to residential aged care facilities are permitted for people providing care and support, with the following restrictions:

-- Visitors must not have any symptoms of acute respiratory infection, including fever (higher than 37.5 degrees), history of fever (eg chills, night sweats), cough, sore throat, runny nose or shortness of breath or loss of taste or smell.
+- Visitors must not have any symptoms of acute respiratory infection, including fever (higher than 37.5 degrees), signs of fever (eg chills, night sweats), cough, sore throat, runny nose, shortness of breath or loss of taste or smell.

 - had contact with anyone known to have COVID-19, or reasonably suspected of having COVID-19, within the previous 14 days (except as part of their employment while wearing effective personal protective equipment).